L42y/angular-qiniu-image/README.md

 2. including script file provided by this component into your application

-3. adding `l42y.qiniu.image` as a module dependency into your application
+3. adding `l42y.qiniu.image` as a module dependency to your application

 ## License